-This unevenness results in unnecessary wear and tear.
-Eventually, the joint will start to break down.
-Osteoarthritis may occur as the body attempts to stabilize the hip joint.
-Usually, this disorder results in lameness.
+This unevenness results in inappropriate wear and tear.
+Eventually, the joint will start to become loose.
+Osteoarthritis and degenerative joint disease may occur as the body attempts to stabilize the hip joint.
+Usually, this disorder results in pain and lameness.
 However, the extent of the lameness depends largely on the extent of the arthritic changes.
-It doesn’t always necessarily correlate with the appearance of the joint on x-rays.
+It doesn’t always necessarily correlate with the appearance of the joint on X-rays.

 Some dogs have minor changes but are affected very heavily.
 Others have very bad X-rays but don’t appear to be very affected at all.

 What is the Cause of Hip Dysplasia?